joeherwig/A32nx-LINDA-aircraft-module/A32nx/LINDA/aircrafts/FBW A320/readme.txt

  LINDA Module
 ------------------------------------------------------------------------
  Aircraft: FlyByWireSim A32nx
-  Version: 0.10.1
+  Version: 0.10.2
-     Date: 2022-01-11
+     Date: 2022-01-16
    Author: Joe Herwig
            Andrew Gransden / ScotFlieger (0.9.0 / 0.10.0)
            Falk Scherber (0.8.2)
            Neil Clements (0.4.4 / 0.6.1)

 ------------------------------------------------------------------------
+0.10.2
+° fixed EFIS options (CSTR, WPT, VORD, NDB, ARPT, NONE)
++ added T.O.Config
++ added back FD + LS Buttons (toggle only)

 0.10.1
-� renamed folder from "A320" to "FBW A320" to indicate that this module is only intended for the FlyByWire A320.
+° renamed folder from "A320" to "FBW A320" to indicate that this module is only intended for the FlyByWire A320.
 Fixes #25

 0.10.0
 + Updated to ways better display mode (by Andrew)
-� Fixed the FCU functions. (by Andrew)
+° Fixed the FCU functions. (by Andrew)
   CAUTION: They require currently the A320nx.evt in the FSUIPC7 root folder and added with index 0 to the [Events] section in FSUIPC7.ini!
-� Updated the assignments in the MCP2a assignments example to the new FCU functions.
+° Updated the assignments in the MCP2a assignments example to the new FCU functions.

 0.9.0
-� Fixed multiple issues for instance with the APU not working due to obsolete blank (Andrew Gransden)
+° Fixed multiple issues for instance with the APU not working due to obsolete blank (Andrew Gransden)
 + Barometer reference settings (by Andrew Gransden)
 + Landing gear lever (by Andrew Gransden)
 + Fuel Pumps (on, off, toggle) (by Andrew Gransden)